Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 ## Tutorials & Projects

-- Link to all of the projects and readings (i.e. tutorials, contractor project, custom projects, books, etc)
+- Link to all of the technical tutorials, projects, and course-level assignments (i.e. tutorials, contractor project, custom projects, etc)
 - Use a list

 ## Evaluation